WXGopher/gopher-notes/README.md

 > The Linux Command Line by William E. Shotts, Jr.

-A great material on get started with working on Linux.
+A great material on getting started with working on Linux.

 > How Linux Works: What Every Superuser Should Know by Brain Ward

-A bit in-depth introduction on Linux/OS internals.
+A bit in-depth introduction to Linux/OS internals.

 > The LaTeX Primer by Indian TeX Group